lesandie/python-outliers/README.md

 ```bash
 (dev) ➜  sparta git:(main) ✗ python sparta-csv-parse.py RBOB_data_test.csv
 ```

 The script will:
-- generate a detailed log ```csv_parse.log``` with the outliers and possible timestamp formatting problems (automatically fixed) :-D
+- generate a detailed log ```csv_parse.log``` with the outliers and the error dates.
+- fix timestamp formatting problems.
 - write the cleaned data to a file named ```new_rbob_data.csv``` with the original header.
-- plot the graphs in the same figure
+- plot the graphs in the same figure.